jayanta8509/FirstStepAI/README.md

 ## 🎉 **Join the Movement**

-**Ready to transform your entrepreneurial journey with the full AI Orchestra?**
+**Ready to transform your entrepreneurial journey with the world's first Tier-Based Dynamic AI Orchestra?**

+🎭 **Revolutionary Prompt System** - AI personalities that evolve with your journey
 🌟 **All Users Get All AIs** - No restrictions on model access
 🎯 **Brand-Consistent Interface** - Always interact with Jarvis as your mentor
+📈 **Progressive Sophistication** - Response depth scales with your subscription
 🔄 **Enterprise Redis Backend** - Your data persists forever
 📊 **Real-Time Analytics** - Track your entrepreneurial progress
 💪 **Crisis Support** - We're here when you need us most